 Creepy Meringue Bones Over a Puddle of Blood

 We are pretty low key about Halloween around here.
 Two pumpkins flank our front door, carved with the logos of our favorite NFL teams, and I stock up on full sized candy bars.
 That’s about it.
 This year, I felt a bit more festive and baked two special desserts.
 First up was a cookie cake decorated with an icing spider web.
 Then I piped meringue bones and baked them low and slow for a more adult treat.
 I served these crispy sweets over a puddle of blood…errr, raspberry sauce.
 These would be perfect for any Halloween gathering…with or without the gory condiment.

 I know when a recipe is a hit.
 It starts with a boatload of praise from the family.
 Silence means indifference or a really bad recipe.
 But the ultimate compliment comes when the hubby goes to work, chats up the recipe and comes home asking when it will be on the blog.
 That’s the case with these bones.
 He went nuts for the raspberry sauce, too.
 Though the sauce is barely a recipe, it helped turn a simple meringue cookie into a dessert worth bragging about.
-Plus, I think it’s a pretty cool Halloween treat.
+Plus, I think these meringue bones are a pretty cool Halloween treat.